bourgeois-radical/philosophy2vec/README.md

-# Self-trained philosophical word2vec embeddings
+# Self-trained word2vec embeddings for philosophical terms

 ## ...obtained out of Hegel's and Kant's corpora.